It takes skill to love someone the way they need to be loved and put your love language aside.

 A giant hug or a back rub can trigger the warmest emotional bond for people who are fond of physical touch above all the other love languages.
 In this case, a long massage after a busy week would unlock massive kudos.
 There are loads of tutorials from masters of this skill on YouTube that can assist in learning a few helpful techniques to impress your mate and leave them feeling rejuvenated at the end of the session.
 For additional flair, add in some chocolate covered strawberries and wine, or a favorite treat to snuggle and enjoy together afterward!

-4. Quality time - Movie in a fort
+4. Quality Time: Movie Night in a Fort

 Quality time is all about devoting undivided attention to another person, so mute those phones and commit to a few hours of movies or board games or any other activity they cherish.
 As a fellow quality time lover, I can attest to the grand ol' adult fort complete with cocktails, fuzzy blankets, and a variety of activities.
 Even if they don't love movies or games, you can always find creative ways to incorporate this idea in a slightly different way.
 Depending on what your significant other values, have the fort all stocked with games, movies, drinks, and snacks or art supplies to paint with before they arrive!